lab-cosmo/chemiscope/docs/src/index.rst

 Source Software** 5 (51), 2117 (2020)

-If you incorporate chemiscope components into a software project, a link back to the `chemiscope`_ homepage is the preferred form of acknowledgement.
+If you incorporate chemiscope components into a software project, a link back to the `chemiscope`_ homepage is the preferred form of acknowledgment.

 What's in this documentation?